 Ah, Cape Town.
 South Africa’s headline act certainly won’t leave you wanting for much.
 A city that welcomes all, it’s not just its famed hotspots that tempt travellers from far and wide.
-Tourist traps like Table Mountain and Robben Island aside, this cosmopolitan city offers a way of life that will have you – quite seriously – looking into emigrating.
+Table Mountain and Robben Island aside, this cosmopolitan city offers a way of life that will have you – quite seriously – looking into emigrating.
 Think farmers markets galore, wine almost as cheap as water (we’re talking world-class) and Boulders Beach, a spot populated by more penguins than people – this isn’t your average city.

 The natural beauty of Cape Town’s impressive peninsula setting is offset by its inner-city cool.
 Taking ownership of a broad cultural spectrum, this city offers everything from hip bars and artisan coffee houses to a unique jazz scene and art galleries aplenty.
 Not to mention a poignant history that the city is still very much aware of today.
 Spend a day strolling the Museum Mile, or soaking in the history of District Six, before heading to lively Long Street to let your hair down for the night.